JuanPortal/ATM/README.md

-ATM using Tkinter & SQLite3
+ATM made with Python using Tkinter & SQLite3

 Features:
 - Withdraw